Carbon Tax Act

 How much Carbon Tax do I pay?

-The amount of Carbon Tax is calculated by multiplying the carbon dioxide equivalent by the current rate of tax which is:
+The amount of Carbon Tax is calculated by multiplying the carbon dioxide equivalent by the current rate of tax:

 WHAT ARE TAX-FREE ALLOWANCES?